 Inspired by the Arab Salad (or Israeli Salad), this recipe features many of its hallmark ingredients–tomatoes, cucumber, parsley, lemon juice, olive oil, and more.
 But then, it takes a detour.
-In the end, Super Crunchy Potato Salad tastes refreshing, loaded with satisfying textures and absolutely delicious!
+In the end, this vegan lemon mint potato salad recipe tastes refreshing, loaded with satisfying textures and absolutely delicious!

 Summer heat can be brutal on fresh veggies.
 If your celery, yellow pepper or cucumber are feeling a little limp or less than crisp, soak the chopped vegetables in some ice water for about 20-30 minutes.
 Then, drain off the water, and add them to the salad.
 This will ensure maximum crunch!
 If they are already very crisp and crunchy, there’s no need to take this extra step.

 Before mixing the lemon mint potato salad together, make sure the baby red potatoes and the shallots in the olive oil are completely cooled.
 If they’re warm, they will impact the texture of the salad.
 To get the most out of this salad, it needs to be served immediately.
 If it sits too long, the tomatoes, pepper and cucumber will release their liquid and the fresh herbs will wilt.